vic123/Blackboard-Web-Services---IDLA/Doc/Readme.txt

 b) open TestClients/AutoTestClient/AutoTestClient_VS2008.sln, update of Web References of bbIDLA(DotNetProxy) and App_WebReferences of AutoTestClient, compile TestClients/DotNetProxy/bbIDLA and TestClients/AutoTestClient.

 c) Input initial test data that AutoTestClient expects to find in Bb database.
-Theoretically, necessary data is identified in AutoTestClient's BbWsTest.aspx.cs TestArgs initialization and the one currently set there is just user with name "student_001" and course with courseId "TestClass_001_ID", and student_001 has to be enrolled to TestClass_001_ID. (!!)
-But some more constants may be encoded somewhere in AutoTestClient sources, it was not checked. data_release_9.0.440.0.zip contains Bb databases used for test runs.
+Theoretically, necessary data is identified in AutoTestClient's BbWsTest.aspx.cs TestArgs initialization and the one currently set there is just user with name "student_001" and course with courseId "TestClass_001_ID", and student_001 has to be enrolled to TestClass_001_ID. "student_001" must have more than one Secondary Institution Role, "TestClass_001_ID" has to contain at least one group with "student_001" included.

 d) Try to run/debug AutoTestClient.